Your Account Your Account

 - What level of Radio Frequency (RF) transmission do the meters emit?

 All smart meters meet the federal standard for safety set by the Federal Communications Commission.
-They operate at levels much lower than the maximum permissible exposure limits for RF.
-RF waves are used in many common devices including cell phones, microwaves, wireless routers and even baby monitors.
+They operate at levels much lower than the maximum permissible exposure limits for RF and communicate back to the utility via spread spectrum RF between 902-928 MHz.
+Meters also have a ZigBee radio installed to communicate to customer-owned equipment that operates in the 2.4 GHz frequency band similar to Bluetooth and Wi-Fi.
+RF waves are used in many common devices, including cell phones, microwaves, wireless routers and even baby monitors.
 Studies show smart meters transmit lower levels of RF than many of these devices, and typically, in short bursts throughout the day.

 - What is the history of smart meters in Fort Collins?

 Click here for historical information about smart meters in Fort Collins.